 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+Use the menu to see other pages.

 Pain or discomfort in the abdomen

-- A mass in the abdomen that you can feel with your hand
+A mass in the abdomen that you can feel with your hand